Mokarata/applai/README.md

 This project is a backend application designed to streamline the job application process by automatically generating personalized cover letters.
 It features a provider-agnostic AI service layer, allowing it to integrate with multiple Large Language Models (LLMs) like Google Gemini, OpenAI's GPT, and Groq.

-This project was developed as a learning exercise to explore modern backend technologies, API design, and the practical application of a modular, protocol-driven architecture for AI services.

 ## Key Features & Architecture

 This project features a clean, layered architecture that emphasizes separation of concerns and modularity.